Post

 docker-desktop Stopped 2

-Restart the container and login
+Restart the distribution and login

 1